Let’s be honest: No six words are more frustrating to a salesperson than, “I want to think it over.”

 In fact, that’s really great, because if you get “nos” instead of “think it overs,” you’re going to have more time for quality prospects and will get far more “yeses” in the long run.

-You don’t need any high-pressure closing techniques.
+You don’t need any high-pressure closing techniques to start overcoming objections in sales.

 You just need to ask great sales questions throughout the selling situation to get on the same page with the budget.